Side Three

 Side Three is the fifteenth solo album by Adrian Belew, released in 2006.
+It is the third installment of Belew's four-album series, each titled "Side" and their installment number in the series.

-The album features contributions from various other musicians including Tool's Danny Carey on drums, Primus' Les Claypool on bass guitar and a single guest appearance by Belew's King Crimson bandmate Robert Fripp.
+The album features contributions from various other musicians including Tool's Danny Carey on drums, Primus' Les Claypool on bass guitar and a single guest appearance by Belew's (at the time) King Crimson bandmate Robert Fripp.

 Track listing

 All songs written by Adrian Belew.